Wieke/JavaFieldtripBuffer/README.md

 - [x] Implement Message class, a simple container for a messages version, type and body.
 - [ ] Implement the DataStore, handles the actual data in memory and on disk.
   - [x] Write a simple datastore interface.
-  - [ ] Implementa simple array version.
+  - [ ] Implement a simple array version.
     - [ ] Implement read/write header function.
     - [ ] Implement read/write data function.
     - [ ] Implement read/write event function.